junxit/us-congress-bills-115/bill.md

 - **(1)** in paragraph (1)(D), in the first sentence, by inserting “, other than a termination of an investigation described in paragraph (6)(A),” after “investigation of a prohibited personnel practice”; and
 - **(2)** by adding at the end the following:
   > - **(6)**
-  >   - **(A)** Not later than 30 days after receiving an allegation of a prohibited personnel practice under paragraph (1), the Special Counsel may terminate an investigation of the allegation without further inquiry or an opportunity for the individual who submitted the allegation to respond if the Special Counsel determines that—
+  >   - **(A)** Not later Notwithstanding any other provision of this section, not later than 30 days after receiving an allegation of a prohibited personnel practice under paragraph (1), the Special Counsel may terminate an investigation of the allegation without further inquiry or an opportunity for the individual who submitted the allegation to respond if the Special Counsel determines that—
   >     - **(i)** the same allegation, based on the same set of facts and circumstances had previously been—
   >       - **(I)**
   >         - **(aa)** made by the individual; and